 - CSOs should influence the government to put emphasis on retention and adherence instead of commoditizing GF grant 2017 2019 to 100%.
-CSOs should propose to de-commoditize up to 85% so as to strengthen the advocacy arm to the response and the government can make financial contribution. - CSOs must push for allocation of resources before the drafting team starts writing the concept none - When allocating resources emphasis must also be put on funds for HIV prevention, girls and boys, SRHR and GBV, adherence and retention, and key population living with HIV.
+CSOs should propose to de-commoditize up to 85% so as to strengthen the advocacy arm to the response and the government can make financial contribution. - CSOs must push for allocation of resources before the drafting team starts writing the concept none - Emphasis be put on funding programmes for HIV prevention, girls and boys, SRHR and GBV, adherence and retention, and key population living with HIV.